TV Tropes Needs Your Help

 - Non-Lethal K.O.: Several games heavily imply that Mario doesn't actually kill them and they can survive being stomped flat.
 It's most consistent and explicit with Goombas, Koopas, and Bob-Ombs, though the others may vary from game to game.

-- Other games invert it and imply they do indeed die, like one enemy who survives in Mario And Luigi Super Star Saga playing dead and then saying "just kidding I'm not actually dead" or when you defeat a Boo in Mario 64 for the first time they taunt you by saying "Ghosts can't DIE."
+- Other games invert it and imply they do indeed die, notably when defeat a Boo is defeated in the first mission of Course 5 in Super Mario 64, they taunt you by saying "Ghosts... ...don't... ...DIE!"

 - Perpetual Frowner: The Thwomps tend to be this when their mouths are closed.